-At least beginners aren't alone in their confusion.
+At least beginners aren't alone in their confusion of star names.
 The First Dictionary of the Nomenclature of Celestial Objects, 1983, described well over 1,000 different naming systems then in use, mostly for faint objects studied by professionals.
 Its editors despaired of the list ever being made orderly, reasonable, or complete.
 Celestial nomenclature is too freakish for that, too full of schemes from times long past.

 Fortunately, a well-rounded amateur needs to know only a tiny fraction of these naming systems.
-In this article we'll cover those most often encountered for stars, with their meanings and histories.
+In this article ,we'll cover those most often encountered for star names, with their meanings and histories.
 Another article covers the nomenclature of deep-sky objects.

 Where the Heck is Zujj Al Nushshabah?